Yandex Cloud

 How do I get started with Managed Service for ClickHouse®?How do I get started with Managed Service for ClickHouse®?

-Managed Service for ClickHouse® is available to any registered Yandex Cloud user.
+Managed Service for ClickHouse® is available to all registered Yandex Cloud users.

-To create a database cluster in Managed Service for ClickHouse®, you need to define its parameters:
+To create a database cluster in Managed Service for ClickHouse®, you need to define its settings:

 • Network your cluster will be connected to.